Stone Brewing Co.: History

 Stone opened in San Marcos in 1996 at the location currently home to Port Brewing Company and The Lost Abbey.
 Local designer/illustrator Thomas K. Matthews created the original gargoyle in 1996.
 He also drew the Arrogant Bastard Ale, Stone Ruination IPA, and Stone Levitation Ale gargoyles, as well as barley and hops motifs.

 Since 1999, the company has also operated its own distribution arm called Stone Distributing Company which services Southern California and represents more than 40 craft beer, cider and kombucha brands.

 In 2006, Stone relocated from the original brewery to a new, custom-designed facility in Escondido.
 In 2013, the company opened a packaging hall just south of the brewery which houses the bottling and keg lines.
 The brewery in Escondido produced 325,645 US beer barrels in 2015.
 The site is also home to a restaurant, Stone Brewing World Bistro & Gardens - Escondido, an 8,500 sqft restaurant with a large outdoor patio and 1 acre of gardens.
 The brewery also houses a Stone Company Store which sells Stone merchandise as well as 1- and 2-liter growlers and 40-ounce and can that can be filled with Stone's year-round beers and special releases.

 In May 2013 a second Stone Brewing World Bistro and Gardens opened in the Liberty Station development in the Point Loma neighborhood of San Diego.
 The 23,500 sqft facility cost $8 million and can seat 700 patrons.
 It is housed in the former mess hall and several other historic buildings of the former Naval Training Center San Diego.

-In 2013 Stone opened a location in Terminal 2 of the San Diego International Airport.

 In addition to the locations at Escondido and Liberty Station, there are Stone Company Stores in Oceanside, Pasadena, and in San Diego's Little Italy community.
 The stores sell beer in bottles, kegs and growlers.

 In June 2008, Stone Brewing covered the roof of the brewery with solar panels, cutting their energy costs nearly in half.
 The 1,561 roof-mounted solar modules will offset more than 538000 lb of carbon emissions over its lifetime, which is equivalent to planting 204 acre of trees.